 - (2) [O João]i disse que os moleques acham [que [-]i é esperto]] the João said that the boys believe that is smart 'João says that the children believe that he is smart.' - (2) is fine in EP.
-In colloquial BP, however, it is reported to be ungrammatical in the sources cited and an overt pronoun must be used.
-Similar facts hold in Finnish, Marathi and Hebrew (Holmberg, 2005).
+In colloquial BP, however, it is reported to be ungrammatical (Modesto 2000, Rodrigues 2004) and an overt pronoun must be used1.
+Similar facts hold in Finnish, Marathi and Hebrew (Holmberg 2005).

-All of the partial NSLs - BP, Finnish, Marathi and Hebrew - show an asymmetry between the 3rd person and the other persons.
-Finnish and Hebrew (in the past and future tenses) do not allow a 3rd person null subjects in a matrix clause even though they allow 1st or 2nd person.
-Similar asymmetries have been reported to occur in Russian (Müller, 2005).
+The partial NSLs discussed by Holmberg 2005 show an asymmetry between the 3rd person and the other persons.
+Finnish and Hebrew (in the past and future tenses) do not allow a 3rd person null subject in a matrix clause even though they allow 1st or 2nd person.
+Similar asymmetries have been reported to occur in Russian by Müller (2005).

-In all of the partial NSLs mentioned, 3rd person null subjects can also be found when the subject is interpreted as a generic pronoun, corresponding to English 'one', as in the BP example (3) below:
+In all of the partial NSLs mentioned, 3rd person null subjects can also be found when the subject is interpreted as an impersonal pronoun, corresponding to English 'one', as in the BP example (3) below:

-(3) É assim que faz o doce is-3SG so that make.3.SG the cake 'This is how one makes the cake' PB (Rodrigues, 2004:72)
+(3) É assim que faz o doce is-3SG so that make 3.SG the cake

+PB (Rodrigues 2004:72)